 My oldest sister used to have this deep peachy pink hibiscus plant that traveled along with her from school to her first apartment and I always remembered that plant as Kate’s plant.
 It fit her and it seems to me even being quite a bit younger and not really knowing how to take care of plants myself, she doted on it a lot.
 If I look back at pictures, shots taken as a family at her first apartment, I’m sure it was sitting proudly in the background.
 It always seemed so easy going too.
 Basking on her sunny balcony in the warm months and lovingly brought in when the chills of New York’s colder fall weather meant winter would slow the blooms for a while.

-I’ve read for a few years about the dye potential in hibiscus and it felt tempting, but with all the harvesting I do with invasive species, dyeing with a cultured plant that felt just too…easy.
-This year, I’ve started that kind of dyeing and I’m not ashamed of it anymore!
+I’ve read for a few years about the dye potential in hibiscus and it felt tempting, but with all the harvesting I do with invasive species, dyeing with a cultured plant is an interesting change when you can convenient watch it from your porch.

 Like so many dyes (whether in instant package form, food coloring or extracted from plants) there are so few plants that take on the same color as the dyestuff itself.